GeoTecINIT/nativescript-task-dispatcher/README.md

 [![Build Status](https://travis-ci.com/GeoTecINIT/nativescript-task-dispatcher.svg?token=cYMN5eetmCX8aPqFVaQb&branch=master)](https://travis-ci.com/GeoTecINIT/nativescript-task-dispatcher)

-NativeScript Task Dispatcher is a NativeScript plugin aimed to ease the execution of mobile app's task definition and execution workflows in the background.
+NativeScript Task Dispatcher is a NativeScript plugin aimed to ease the execution of mobile app's task definition and execution workflows in the background, regardless of wether the app is visible to the user or not.

 It abstracts all the platform-specific details, leaving a clear and easy-to-use, yet powerful, API for task development and the definition of dependencies between them by means of an event-driven software architecture.

+This plugin uses native mechanisms to carry out its function.
+All the code is executed in the main thread, we don't use web workers.
+It is not intended to free the main thread from intensive workloads, but rather to allow tasks to be performed while the user is not actively using the application.

 ## How it works?